edsloan/g.css/README.md

 }
 ```
 ### Column width
-You can also adjust the column width declarations to allow for different column widths.
-Firstly divide the container width by the column per row.
+You can also adjust the column width declarations to allow for different sized column widths.
+Firstly divide the container width by the column(s) per row.
 Then work out the percentage this value has of the container width.
-Then take off the desired column margin.
+Finally take off the desired column margin.
 For an example - 5 column grid:
 ```css
 .g {
 	width: 960px